lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Please do not hesitate to let us know if you have any queries.

 Just got the finance notice for year-end closing, which reminded me—our GitLab license expires on April 1st, 2026.​ Are you handling the renewal?

+#### Example 9
+Could I trouble you to set up SFTP access for our new risk colleague, peter?

+Certainly!
+I've just set up the access and sent the credentials to peter directly.
+/
+Yes, absolutely.
+I've configured the SFTP account and shared the login details with peter via email.
+Let me know if he runs into any issues.

+Here are the SFTP credentials for your access:
+Host:​ xxx.com
+Username:​ peter
+Password:​ test123
+Please note that this is a temporary password; we recommend changing it upon your first login.
+If you encounter any connection issues, please ensure you are connecting via port 22​ (standard for SFTP) and feel free to reach out.

 ## TICKETS